alexandrovteam/curatr/README.md

 Curatr should now be visible on  [localhost:8000](http://localhost:8000)

+### Getting Going ###
+We have provided an example molecular library and data in the [media](https://github.com/alexandrovteam/curatr/mcf_standard_browser/media) directory
+1. Add standards to library
+    * Single
+        1. Add molecule
+            #todo
+        2. Add standard
+            #todo
+    * Batch
+        1. From the "Curate" menu select "Add Standard"
+        2. Click 'Add Batch'
+        3. Select a properly formatted .tsv file containing the standards to add *this method will silently overwrite existing files allowing batch updating*
+        4. The task runs asynchronously so after a few seconds hit refresh
+2. Add adducts.
+    Curate -> Add Adduct
+    [nM+X]^(y)
+    * NM = n (number of metabolite molecules)
+    * Delta formula = X (e.g. "-H2O+H")
+    * Charge = y
+3. Add data
+    #todo
+4. Curate data
+    #todo

+### Advanced ###
+* Further users can be configured from http://localhost:8000/admin

+### Deployment ###
+It is a bad idea to run the django development server in a production environment.
+It's probably OK to run behind a corporate/university firewall but should not be exposed to the internet.
+There are excellent detail guides available for various deployment platforms [e.g. from mozilla on deploying to Heroku ](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment)
 ## Licence
 The source code in this repository is distributed under [the Apache 2.0 licence](http://www.apache.org/licenses/LICENSE-2.0).